Basford, Nottingham: History

 There is a Bulwell and Basford Rotary Club.

 For many years one of the largest industries in Basford was soap manufacturing – a factory was established in the 1890s by Gerard Bros., which in 1955 was acquired by Cussons Sons & Co, manufacturer of Cussons Imperial Leather soap.
 In 2005 the factory was closed and production moved to Thailand.

 Basford was well served by railways, with three stations bearing its name in one form or another.
 Basford Vernon was the earliest, on the Midland Railway's Nottingham to Mansfield Line.
 The next to be built was Basford North on the Great Northern Railway, which was originally called Dob Park from the land it was built on, then later Basford & Bulwell.
 Finally came New Basford on the Great Central Main Line.
 Basford North and New Basford closed along with the lines on which they were situated.
 Basford Vernon closed in 1964 but the line on which it stood remained open for freight and was subsequently reopened to passengers as the Robin Hood Line.
 The station itself did not reopen, but it is now the site of Basford tram stop on the Nottingham Express Transit.

 The headquarters of the Nottinghamshire Miners' Association were in Basford for many years.

 Basford had three breweries, of which Shipstones is most widely known.
 The other two were Basford Brewery (taken over via Shipstones) and the Prince of Wales Brewery in Old Basford, which is long closed, although its buildings remain much as built, now serving as Murphy's Chemical Works in Alpine Street.

+In the late 19th century, grocer F. G. Garton established a pickles and sauce factory near his home in Sandon Street to prepare a brown sauce, registering its name, “HP Sauce”, in 1895 (it is now made by Heinz in the Netherlands).

 In 1891 the civil parish had a population of 22,781.
 On 1 April 1899 the parish was abolished and merged with Nottingham.